 Because she’s learned how to process her emotions about it, she no longer goes into those downward spirals when she does hear it.

 Carol’s struggle with tinnitus isn’t unique.
 But unfortunately, her outcome is less common.
 Many people continue to suffer from tinnitus.
 They think they can’t do anything about it.
 Or they’re still trying home remedies that not only don’t work.
 They’re often dangerous.

 Carol got help.
 She learned to manage her tinnitus.
 It no longer controls her life.

-If you’re suffering with tinnitus, don’t put up with it.
-There are options.
+If you’re suffering from tinnitus, don’t put up with it.
+There are options, including hearing aids that help counter tinnitus.
 It’s so much harder to try to overcome something like this alone.

 Schedule an appointment with a hearing specialist and get your life back.